About Us

 Affinity groups provide students from different classrooms with the opportunity and safe-space to connect through a shared affinity and foster relationships in a space where they make up the majority.
 We help all students understand the definition of affinity and explain that having affinity groups is not an act of intentional exclusion, but rather, an important opportunity for identity exploration and development around a shared experience.

-• Children of Color Lunch– for students of color (Asian, AAPI, African, Black/African American, Latinx/Hispanic, Middle Eastern American, Native American, biracial and multiracial heritage)
+• Children of Color Lunch: Students in grades I-VIII who identify as children of Color (Asian, AAPI, Black/African/African American, Latinx/Hispanic, Middle Eastern American, Native American, biracial and multiracial heritage) may choose to attend.

 RESOURCES